This website is best viewed in a browser that supports web standards.

 Funds for the Leon F. Miller Grant for Graduate Studies are invested and managed through the Northwest Foundation.
 Eligibility for the award requires the student to be fully accepted into a graduate program and enrolled in a minimum of six hours of graduate study each trimester for which the grant is awarded.
 Recipients are selected by an application process through the Graduate Council, which may consider other criteria such as scholastic standing or financial need.
 The award may be used toward tuition, textbooks, and other fees.

 One grant of no less than $500 shall be awarded following the selection criteria.

 The application and deadline information is e-mailed to students early in the spring trimester.
 Completed applications are to be submitted electronically to email@example.com.

 Awarded to a full time student with Native American ethnicity (able to provide evidence of Tribal membership or a CDIB card) and demonstrated need.
 Entering freshman must meet our regular admissions criteria of 21 ACT or 100 points on the admissions index.
 Continuing students must maintain a 2.50 GPA.
-Submit application to financial aid.
+Submit application to Office of Scholarships and Financial Assistance.
 For additional information, please contact Jeremy Waldeier 660.562.1722 or Armin Muhsam 660.562.1789.